-Ordinary Shares
+Class A Ordinary Shares

-This is the initial public offering of our ordinary shares ("Ordinary Shares").
-We are offering [] of our Ordinary Shares, par value \$[] per share, on a firm commitment basis.
-The estimated initial public offering price is expected to be \$[] per share.
+This is the initial public offering of our Class A ordinary shares ("Class A Ordinary Shares").
+We are offering [ ] of our Class A Ordinary Shares, par value \$[ ] per share, on a firm commitment basis.
+The estimated initial public offering price is expected to be \$[ ] per share.
 Currently, no public market exists for our Ordinary Shares.
-We have applied to list our Ordinary Shares on the [New York Stock Exchange, or NYSE/Nasdaq Capital Market, or Nasdaq], under the symbol "[]".
-We cannot guarantee that we will be successful in listing our Ordinary Shares on the Nasdaq; however, we will not complete this offering unless we are so listed.
+We have applied to list our Class A Ordinary Shares on the [New York Stock Exchange, or NYSE/Nasdaq Capital Market, or Nasdaq], under the symbol "[ ]".
+We cannot guarantee that we will be successful in listing our Class A Ordinary Shares on the Nasdaq; however, we will not complete this offering unless we are so listed.

 We are both an "emerging growth company" and a "foreign private issuer" as defined under the U.S. federal securities laws and, as such, may elect to comply with certain reduced public company reporting requirements for this and future filings.
 See "Prospectus Summary - Implications of Being an Emerging Growth Company and a Foreign Private Issuer" for additional information.
-Investors are cautioned that you are buying shares of a shell company issuer incorporated in the Cayman Islands with operating subsidiaries in Inna and Hong Kong, investors will not hold direct equity investments in our China and Hong Kong operating subsidiaries.
-Our ordinary shares offered in this prospectus are shares of our Cayman Islands holding company.
+Investors are cautioned that you are buying shares of a shell company issuer incorporated in the Cayman Islands with operating subsidiaries in China and Hong Kong, investors will not hold direct equity investments in our China and Hong Kong operating subsidiaries.
+Our Class A ordinary shares offered in this prospectus are shares of our Cayman Islands holding company.
+See "Risk Factors - Risks Related to Doing Business in China and Hong Kong - Changes in China's economic, political or social conditions or government policies could have a material adverse effect on our Company's business and results of operations we may pursue in the future; - Uncertainties with respect to the PRC legal system, including uncertainties regarding the enforcement of laws, and sudden or unexpected changes in laws and regulations in China could adversely affect us; and - The Hong Kong legal system embodies uncertainties which could limit the legal protections available to us."

-We will not be a "controlled company" under the [New York Stock Exchange Listed Company Manual/Nasdaq Stock Market Rules] post
+We will not be a "controlled company" under the [New York Stock Exchange Listed Company Manual/Nasdaq Stock Market Rules] post public offering.